Splunk® Enterprise

 When you install Splunk Enterprise, you must create a username and password for the administrator account.
 Your Splunk Enterprise instance isn't accessible without this account.

-When you install Splunk Enterprise, you have the option of creating this account.
-The Splunk Enterprise installer lets you specify arguments which let you create the credentials.
-If you do not specify these arguments when you run the installer, it prompts you to create a username and a password during the installation process.
+You have the option of creating this account as part of running the Splunk Enterprise installer.
+This is the fastest way to create these necessary credentials when you install Splunk Enterprise.
+The installer lets you specify command line arguments that let you create the credentials.
+If you do not specify these arguments when you run the installer, it prompts you to create a username and a password later in the installation process.

-Create administrator credentials after installing Splunk Enterprise
+Create administrator credentials after you install Splunk Enterprise

 If you do not create the password during the installation process using one of these methods, it's possible to end up with a temporarily unusable instance.
 This can happen, for example, if you use the --no-prompt Splunk CLI argument for starting a Splunk Enterprise installation and at the same time do not provide an administrator password in the user-seed.conf configuration file inside the installation.
 In this case, the installer doesn't prompt you to create an administrator account, and since you did not specify a password, the installer succeeds in installing the software, but does not create the administrator credentials.